trekhleb/nano-neuron/README.md

 ## What NanoNeuron will learn

 You've probably heard about Neurons in the context of [Neural Networks](https://en.wikipedia.org/wiki/Neural_network).
-NanoNeuron that we're going to implement below is kind of it but simpler.
+NanoNeuron that we're going to implement below is kind of it but much simpler.
 For simplicity reasons we're not even going to build a network on NanoNeurons.
 We will have it all by itself, alone, doing some magic predictions for us.
 Namely we will teach this one simple NanoNeuron to convert (predict) the temperature from Celsius to Fahrenheit.

 By the way the formula for converting Celsius to Fahrenheit is this: